Gunpowder River

-The Gunpowder River is a 6.8 mi tidal inlet on the western side of Chesapeake Bay in Maryland, United States.
+The Gunpowder River is a 6.8 mi tidal inlet on the western side of the Chesapeake Bay in Maryland, United States.
 It is formed by the joining of two freshwater rivers, Gunpowder Falls (often referred to locally as "Big Gunpowder Falls") and Little Gunpowder Falls.

 Gunpowder Falls

 The Big Gunpowder, 56.7 mi long, begins in the extreme southern part of Pennsylvania's York County.
 From there, the Gunpowder flows in a generally southeast direction through the length of Baltimore County – past the Perry Hall Mansion and the site of its former plantation – until it reaches Joppatowne where it is joined by the Little Gunpowder and the Bird River, becoming simply the "Gunpowder River" once it passes the Amtrak train bridge that joins Chase and Joppatowne.
 The nearby site of old Joppa was an important deep-water seaport, and rival to the port of Baltimore, in colonial American times, until sedimentation of the Gunpowder River -- caused by upstream development -- made its harbor inaccessible to large ships.